VivintSolar/code-styles/packages/eslint-config-vstg/README.md

 ## Usage

-We export four ESLint configurations for your usage.
+We export multiple ESLint configurations for your usage.

 See [ESlint config docs](http://eslint.org/docs/user-guide/configuring#extending-configuration-files) for more information.

-### eslint-config-vstg
+### vstg

 Our default export contains all of our ESLint rules, including ECMAScript 6.